Secondary Mathematics Education with QTS BSc (Hons)

 Help pupils grasp the basics of geometry.
 Deliver calculus masterclasses to gifted young mathematicians.
 Show students how statistical techniques can have real-world applications.
 At Edge Hill, you’ll learn how to become a great maths teacher, while on your school placements you’ll put your ideas into practice.

 We’ll cover branches such as calculus, discrete mathematics, inferential statistics, statistical modelling, and linear algebra.
 You’ll learn about educational theories and policies.
 You’ll discover ways of incorporating technology and mathematics software into lessons.
 And you’ll gain valuable experience in the classroom, planning and delivering sessions and reflecting on your work.

 Our experienced tutors at Edge Hill and the expert teachers in your placement schools will help you succeed.
-We’ll support you throughout your degree and as you take your first steps as a newly qualified teacher.
+We’ll support you throughout your degree and as you take your first steps as an Early Career Teacher.
 Successful completion of this course leads to recommendation for Qualified Teacher Status (QTS).

 International students can apply